nonprofitmba/jpberriz.net/_posts/2021-08-09-nonprofit-manifesto.md

 #### Nonprofit culture must change.

-We cannot be charities, we cannot be tree huggers.
+We cannot be charities anymore.
 There is too much at stake.
 We are changing the world.
 There isn't a more important mission.

-#### Nonprofit performance is critical.
+#### Nonprofit performance and innovation is critical.

 The world needs nonprofits to be high-performing and innovative organizations.
 Anything less endangers our future, fails our present.
 We cannot afford it, it's unacceptable.